Observation of a Novel Lattice Instability in Ultrafast Photoexcited SnSe

-To obtain further insight into the effect of photoexcitation and the corresponding energy landscape, we also performed a simplified version of cDFT calculations using hole doping.
+To obtain further insight into the effect of photoexcitation and the corresponding energy landscape, we also performed a simplified version of cDFT calculations using hole doping, also at fixed lattice constants.
 Hole doping captures salient features of the distortion and has better numerical convergence than cDFT.
 As with cDFT, these calculations predict the structure of SnSe distorts from Pnma towards the higher symmetry Immm with increasing hole density.
-In this case we predict an abrupt phase transition to Immm near 0.2\,hole/f.u., as shown in Fig.~\ref{fig:Sn_displacement} (a).
-In figure~\ref{fig:Sn_displacement} (b) we show the calculated total energy for a series of configurations between Pnma-Immm, and Pnma-Cmcm, at two different hole concentrations $N_{h}$ = 0 and 0.2\,hole/f.u.
+Hole doping DFT calculations predict an abrupt phase transition to Immm near 0.2\,hole/f.u., as shown in Fig.~\ref{fig:Sn_displacement} (a).
+In Fig.~\ref{fig:Sn_displacement} (b) we show the calculated total energy for a series of configurations between Pnma-Immm, and Pnma-Cmcm, at two different hole concentrations $N_{h}$ = 0 and 0.2\,hole/f.u.
 Here $\eta$ parameterizes the structural configuration representing linear interpolations between Pnma ($\eta = 0$) and Immm ($\eta = +1$) and Cmcm ($\eta = -1$).
 The abrupt structural phase transition upon hole doping at $N_h = 0.2$~hole/f.u, is accompanied by a suppression of the 0.33\,eV/unit-cell energy barrier (near $\eta=0.5$, for $N_{h}$ = 0\,hole/f.u).
 Meanwhile, the hole doping levels investigated ($N_{h}$ = 0, 0.2\,hole/f.u.) do not significantly affect the energy landscape between the Pnma and Cmcm structures.
 In particular, the energy of the Cmcm structure remains higher than that of Pnma when hole-doped.
-The energy minimum at $\eta=1$ under 0.2\,hole/f.u. suggests that the Immm structure could be realized if we could obtain sufficiently high excitation density without damaging the material (potentially also aided by $p$-type dopants that naturally occur in the sample). \\
+The energy minimum at $\eta=1$ under 0.2\,hole/f.u. suggests that the Immm structure may be realized at sufficiently high excitation density if sample damage can be mitigated.